onnx/onnx-tensorrt/README.md

 See also the [TensorRT documentation](https://docs.nvidia.com/deeplearning/sdk/#inference).

-For the list of recent changes, see the [changelog](Changelog.md).
+For the list of recent changes, see the [changelog](docs/Changelog.md).

+For a list of commonly seen issues and questions, see the [FAQ](docs/faq.md).

 ## Supported TensorRT Versions

-Development on the Master branch is for the latest version of [TensorRT 7.2.1](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.
+Development on the Master branch is for the latest version of [TensorRT 7.2.2](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.

 For previous versions of TensorRT, refer to their respective branches.